ginkgobioworks/cromulent/README.md

 ## getting started

-This entire deployment is configured around a chain of environment variables.
-All of these variables are sourced from a single file that contains the entire set.
+This deployment framework is configured around a chain of environment variables, and all of these variables are sourced from a single file that contains the complete set.
 Use the script "env.sh" to build a new boiler plate environment.

 ```bash
 ./env.sh dev.arvados > dev.arvados.env
 ```

-You also need to export one variable, `ARVADOS_DOMAIN` to your domain:
+In order to tie `docker-compose` to your config, you need to export one variable, `ARVADOS_DOMAIN` to your running environment:

 ```bash
 export ARVADOS_DOMAIN=arvados.dev
 ```

-Now that you've made your boilerplate, you can now proceed to build your images.
+Now that you've made your boilerplate, you can proceed to build your images.
 You will only need to do this once; changing a configuration variable derived from the environment does not require that you re-run the build, only restart the affected containers.

 ```bash
 alias dcb="docker-compose build"